 This week's Agent Spotlight features Kate Schafer Testerman of kt literary.

-About: "After a dozen years working in publishing in New York City, Kate Schafer Testerman moved to Colorado and formed kt literary in early 2008, where she concentrates on middle grade and young adult fiction.
-Bringing to bear the experience of working with a large agency, she enjoys concentrating on all aspects of working with her authors, offering hands-on experience, personal service, and a surfeit of optimism.
+About: "After a dozen years working in publishing in New York City, Kate moved to Colorado and formed kt literary in early 2008, where she concentrates on middle grade and young adult fiction.
+Bringing to bear the experience of being part of a large agency, she enjoys all aspects of working with her authors, offering hands-on experience, personal service, and a surfeit of optimism.

-“Her clients include Maureen Johnson, Ellen Booraem, Stephanie Perkins, Ransom Riggs, Thomas E. Sniegoski, Josie Bloss, and Matthew Cody, among other exciting and acclaimed authors.
-Kate is a graduate of the University of Delaware’s Honors Program, a former cast member of the New York Renaissance Faire, and an avid collector of shoes.
-Her interests cover a broad range including teen chick lit, urban fantasy and magical realism, adventure stories, and romantic comedies.
+“Her clients include Maureen Johnson, Ellen Booraem, Stephanie Perkins, Carrie Harris, Trish Doller, and Matthew Cody, among other exciting and acclaimed authors.
+Kate is a graduate of the University of Delaware’s Honors Program, a former cast member of the New York Renaissance Faire, and an avid collector of shoes, bags, children, and dogs.
+Her interests cover a broad range including contemporary drama, urban fantasy and magical realism, adventure stories, and romantic comedies.
 She is an active member of the SCBWI and AAR."
 (Link)

 About the Agency:

 "Books aren’t just what we do, they’re who we are.
 We become the sum total of our reading experiences – the romance, the adventures, the coming-of-age, the fantasy, the dare-to-believe.
 At kt literary, we want to be more.

 “Madeleine L’Engle once said, ‘You have to write whichever book it is that wants to be written.
 And then, if it’s going to be too difficult for grown-ups, you write it for children.’
 Write for children.
 Write for adults.
 Write for yourself.
 And then, when you’re ready to find a literary agent to take your work to the next level, think of us.